Young-Onset Colon Cancer Is On the Rise

 Young onset colon cancer blog heading

 Colorectal cancer is the third most common cancer in the United States.
 It is one of the most lethal cancers in the United States.
 Over the last several decades, the overall rates of colorectal cancer have decreased.
 This is mostly due to increased screening and broader awareness.
-However, the rate of colorectal cancer in patients under 50 has actually increased, anywhere from 3-8%!
-Now, 10% of colon cancers are diagnosed in patients under 50.
+However, the rate of colorectal cancer in patients under 50, also called young-onset colon cancer, has actually increased, anywhere from 10-12%!

 Why is there an increase?